William Thomas (Islwyn): Early life

-William Thomas was born at Tŷ'r Agent in the old parish of Mynyddislwyn near Ynysddu, on 3 April 1832 to Morgan Thomas from Ystradgynlais and Mary Jones from Blaengwawr, Aberdare.
-One account is that his father was an agent to the Llanarth family, which became connected to the Llanover family.
-Another account has it that his father was the mineral agent of the Llanover Estate.

-Thomas' father was probably a Welsh speaker.
+Thomas was born in a house called Tŷ'r Agent, the “Agent's House”, in the old parish of Mynyddislwyn near Ynysddu.
+His father was the mineral agent of the Llanover Estate.
+He was also probably a Welsh speaker.
 However, his mother was probably an English-speaker and he was educated entirely in English.
-His fluency and love of the Welsh language came from the minister of their local Calvinist Methodist chapel, Rev Daniel Jenkyns, who married his sister Mary and who the young poet greatly admired.
+Nevertheless, Thomas was fluent in Welsh and he loved the Welsh language, which came from the minister of their local Calvinist Methodist chapel, Rev Daniel Jenkyns, who married his sister Mary and who the young poet greatly admired.

-Thomas received expensive private schooling in Newport, Tredegar and Cowbridge, and finally education at a well-known private college in Swansea, the Swansea Normal College.
-Jenkyns encouraged him towards ordination in the church.
+Thomas attended expensive private schools in Newport, Tredegar and Cowbridge, and finally in Swansea, in the Swansea Normal College, a well-known private college which was run by educationalist Evan Davies.
+Jenkyns encouraged Thomas towards ordination in the church.
 However, his encouragement annoyed his father, who instead hoped that William would follow his brothers into the financially rewarding career of mining engineering.
+However, upon the sudden death of his father, which cut short his education, Thomas initially became a land surveyor.